 With all this in mind, I embarked on this most exciting part of the trail — the one that crosses the Breach and pumice fields left in front of the mountain by the 1980 blast and subsequent landslide.

 The first few miles from my camp to Windy Pass were a breeze.
-Mostly flat prairie-like trail all the way to the pass.
+The mostly flat prairie-like trail all the way to the pass.
 I enjoyed my walk a lot, and was wondering for a while whether I could've made it the day before.
 I probably could have pushed for a few more miles, break camp after dark beside the Windy Pass and shave these extra miles off of my Restricted Zone day.

-Going over the pass look intimidating at first, but was in fact fairy easy.
+Going over the pass look intimidating at first, but was in fact fairly easy.
 The trail there goes along the hillside and is not very stable and has a few really sketchy spots, but overall it was easier than I expected.

 The following few miles go over the side of the mountain slowly introducing the Breach — the side of the volcano destroyed by the blast in 1980.
 For me, this was the most exciting part of the journey.
-Walking on top of many feet of fairly new volcanic ash, seeing the destruction side of the volcano myself, and traversing many canyons, streams and erosion areas while seeing the mountain at a very unusual angle.
+Walking on top of many feet of fairly new volcanic ash, seeing the destruction side of the volcano myself, and traversing many canyons, streams, and erosion areas while seeing the mountain at a very unusual angle.

 It's been 40+ years since the eruption, yet the mountain is still settling in.
-Constant rock fall noise, steam and ash floating in the air, ever-changing streams and riverbeds — it will likely take hundreds of years for all this stuff to calm down.
+Constant rock fall noise, steam, and ash floating in the air, ever-changing streams and riverbeds — it will likely take hundreds of years for all this stuff to calm down.
 Geologically speaking, 40 years is nothing, a blink of an eye, so from the volcano's perspective, it just erupted moments ago and the process of healing hasn't even started yet.
 Biologically, though, even in the blast zone, life is everywhere.
 From grass and weeds to all sorts of shrubs and sub-alpine flowers and native trees, it's all here.
-Chipmunks, coyotes, birds of every color, elk and deer, it's all here.
+Chipmunks, coyotes, birds of every color, elk, and deer, it's all here.

 To say that this is an active and dangerous volcano would be an understatement.
 In the past 30 days, there were close to a dozen earthquakes under Mt St Helens, and every year there periods of swarm earthquakes: dozens of magnitude 1-3 shakes that happen within days and weeks.
-Something is still going on down there, and at any point the mountain can start erupting again (the same way it happened twice in 2006 and then in 2008).
+Something is still going on down there, and at any point, the mountain can start erupting again (the same way it happened twice in 2006 and then in 2008).

 This is the heart of the blast zone.
 Behind me is the gaping wound left by the eruption.
 You can't hear rocks falling, but you can see clouds of ash they send up in the air.